November 1 HOPE

 Who do you look to when things aren’t going well, and if things don’t change, all will be lost?
 It is at that moment that the athlete will look to the coach for direction and encouragement.
 We may look to a parent or a friend.
 As a follower of Christ, we also have times when life is not going well, and things are bad.
 In these moments, we can look to the Lord to change the situation.
 Many times He will ask us to change things to improve the situation.
 Who do you look to when it seems like all is lost?

 “Had it not been the Lord who was on our side,”

 All of us want to have a person on our side that we can count on when the going gets tough.
 That person without whom you don’t stand a chance.
 This is the guy that you call the most valuable player in the sports world.
 The one that without him, you don’t stand a chance.
 You take courage just from his presence.
 For the Christian, the Most Valuable Player is Jesus.
 He is always there.
 You can count on Him when the going gets tough.
 He always knows what to do.
 With Him on your side, you are never defeated.
 Who are you putting your trust in?

 Those who trust in the Lord are as Mount Zion, which cannot be moved but abides forever.

-One thing that brings confidence is finding people that are reliable.
-Having a reliable relationship with someone who is consistent in all areas us know what to expect.
+One thing that brings confidence is finding reliable people.
+Having a reliable relationship with someone consistent in all areas, we know what to expect.
 Reliable business people who do business consistently adds confidence to that relationship.
 Also, having friends that you can count on bringing the level of confidence to a higher level.
 For the follower of Christ, knowing that we can rely on God gives us the confidence to face all the trials of life.
 This confidence translates into hope.
 Are you relying on God to face the trials of life?

 1 Peter 1:1-12